Originally published February 2017

 Ask yourself WHY you “don’t like” crimps/slopers/pinches/dynos.
 Is it because you aren’t as good at them?
 Why does that matter?
 How do you think you will get better at them?
 It is easy to let yourself get away with ignoring your weaknesses.
 One of the main things I find myself doing as a coach is helping (aka forcing) people to confront their weaknesses and holding them accountable for addressing them.
 They don’t like it.
 But they need it.
 We all do.

 My biggest weakness is dynoing.
 Since I was 12 years old, jumping has been my nemesis.
 I spent years avoiding it.
 I’d do anything I could to get past a dyno without actually dynoing.
 Last year I tried the boulder problem Purple Is Not A Color, a V10 dyno at Lincoln Lake in Colorado.
 I tried to do it without jumping, but I couldn’t.
 I jumped and flailed for over an hour and never came close.
 I wrote it off as a boulder I would never do and “didn’t like”.

-Next time you decide you "don't like" a particular move/hold/climb have an honest conversation with yourself about why that is...
+Next time you decide you “don’t like” a particular move/hold/climb have an honest conversation with yourself about why that is . . .
 Then do it anyway.
-Odds are you need it.
+The odds are you need it.

 ADDED January 2020: